pingidentity/pingdirectory-go-client/configurationapi/docs/AddPassThroughAuthenticationPluginRequest.md

 ### NewAddPassThroughAuthenticationPluginRequest

-`func NewAddPassThroughAuthenticationPluginRequest(pluginName string, schemas []EnumpassThroughAuthenticationPluginSchemaUrn, pluginType []EnumpluginPluginTypeProp, server []string, tryLocalBind bool, overrideLocalPassword bool, updateLocalPassword bool, serverAccessMode EnumpluginServerAccessModeProp, initialConnections int32, maxConnections int32, enabled bool, ) *AddPassThroughAuthenticationPluginRequest`
+`func NewAddPassThroughAuthenticationPluginRequest(pluginName string, schemas []EnumpassThroughAuthenticationPluginSchemaUrn, server []string, enabled bool, ) *AddPassThroughAuthenticationPluginRequest`

 NewAddPassThroughAuthenticationPluginRequest instantiates a new AddPassThroughAuthenticationPluginRequest object This constructor will assign default values to properties that have it defined,